-Resources to help facility and property management professionals run more efficient buildings and facilities.
+Resources to help economic development and site selection professionals connect with new places and locations.
 The archive for ENERGY STAR articles.

 After the ENERGY STAR discussion, TFM Forum attendees participated in one-on-one meetings with a select group of product and service providers to discuss the solutions available to improve upon their energy and sustainability goals.